wescale/kubernetes-formation/Day-3/ResourceManagement/Exercise-6/README.md

-# exercise-6: LimitRange and pod resources
+# exercise-6: Default limits and request with a LimitRange

 In this exercise, you will create a new namespace and set LimitRange for this namespace.